 Petit theft generally is charged when the value of the property is of lower value.
 This is the most minor theft offenses, and it is defined by Florida Statute § 812.014 as a person who commits theft on items of financial value up to $300.

 The offense can be a misdemeanor of the first or second-degree.
 Often for items valued up to $100, petit theft is considered a second-degree misdemeanor.
 If the offense involves between $100 and $300, it is a first-degree misdemeanor.

-The most common type of petit theft in Palm Beach County is shoplifting.
+The most common type of petit theft is shoplifting.
 According to Florida Statutes § 812.015, someone can be charged with this offense if that person has taken merchandise or property out of a store, changed a label or price tag or moved merchandise to a different container with the intent deprive the merchant of the item.